spsforks/QB64-Wiki/INP.md

 ## Example(s)

-*Example 1:* Reading the current RGB color settings used in a bitmap to an array.
+Reading the current RGB color settings used in a bitmap to an array.

 ```vb